 EARTH-TONED BEET AND CARROT SOUP

 Earth-Toned Beet And Carrot Soup is a vibrant and earthy dish that beautifully blends roasted root vegetables with subtle citrus and a silky broth.
 The natural sweetness of beets and carrots deepens with roasting, while a hint of lemon juice adds brightness and balance.
 Olive oil provides richness and helps unify the bold and mellow tones of the vegetables.
 This soup is grounding and nourishing, perfect for winter or transitional seasons when your body craves warmth and gentle detoxification.
 It’s packed with antioxidants, fibre and beta-carotene, making it as health-promoting as it is flavourful.
-Ideal for light dinners, lunch prep or elegant starters, the soup’s jewel-toned hue is as appealing to the eyes as it is to the palate.
-With minimal ingredients and simple preparation, it’s a fuss-free bowl of comfort with depth and sophistication.
+Ideal for light dinners, lunch preparation or elegant starters, the soup’s jewel-toned hue is as appealing to the eyes as it is to the palate.
+This soup is made with minimal ingredients and simple preparation, which is a fuss-free bowl of comfort with depth and sophistication.

 RECIPE CATEGORY